Taking justice into your own hands-the aspects of vigilantism

 Features of vigilantism

 - Premeditated actions: Vigilante activities are usually organized, pre-planned, and deliberate.
-The individuals involved often strategize and prepare for their actions in advance.

 - Perceived failure of law enforcement: Vigilantes justify their actions by asserting that they are a last option, because of a perceived failure or inefficacy of the established law enforcement system.